meritonbajrami/news-app/README.md

 # News App

-This is a simple news application that fetches and displays news articles using the NewsData.io API.
+This is a simple news application built with vanilla JavaScript that fetches and displays news articles using the NewsData.io API.

+## Getting Started

+### Prerequisites

 To run this project, you need to have an API key from NewsData.io.
 If the application doesn't work, it might be due to an invalid API key.